 The services, facilities and resources available to research students differ markedly from those available to other students, so attendance is strongly recommended for all, even if you have studied at Monash previously.

-Monash University Institute of Graduate Research (MIGR), in association with the Monash Postgraduate Association, coordinates Monash-wide orientation sessions for all research students.
+Monash Graduate Education (MGE) in association with the Monash Postgraduate Association, coordinates Monash-wide orientation sessions for all research students.

-Researchers will be officially welcomed to the University and the role and responsibility of MIGR outlined, including information on grievance and appeals processes.
+Researchers will be officially welcomed to the University and the role and responsibility of MGE outlined, including information on grievance and appeals processes.

 These sessions offer you an opportunity to meet research staff and other research candidates from within your research area, and in the case of the central orientation sessions, from across Monash.